 These Spelt Cookies With Peanuts and Chocolate are my kind of cookie.
 In a way, they sort of perfectly represent my food philosophy.
 This is a cookie that stands firmly in the middle of the aisle.
 On one side you have the typical sugary, oily, decadent, refined-flour cookies, and on the other side are your fat-free, fruit-sweetened, whole-grain, you-can-barely-call-it-a-cookie cookies.
 The way I see it, this is a cookie that bridges gaps.
 This cookie says, "I understand that quality ingredients and nutrition are important to you, but you also value flavor and texture and still want me to taste like a cookie."

-In other words, this is a very reasonable cookie that simply wants to be enjoyed.
-It satisfies a craving with ease but won’t leave you with a sugar crash.
-So even if you’re not sure about this approach, I encourage you to give it a try.
-In case you can’t tell from my description above, this is a very persuasive cookie! 😉 It may not taste exactly like grandma’s, but this spelt cookie has perks of its own.
+These vegan spelt cookies can satisfy a craving but won't leave you with a sugar crash.
+So even if you're not sure about this approach, I encourage you to give it a try.
+In case you can't tell from my description above, this is a very persuasive cookie! 😉 It may not taste exactly like grandma's, but this spelt cookie has perks of its own.

 - I replaced the oil and butter typically found in cookies with fats that are more wholesome.
 Coconut butter and peanut butter get the job done well.
 I won't say the exterior gets quite as crispy, but it's pretty darn close.
 And the interior is sort of perfect, both slightly chewy and cake-like.
 I probably won't label these "oil-free" because of the the chocolate, but technically, the dough is oil-free.

 - Instead of all-purpose flour I chose spelt flour for these cookies.
-Sure, it’s still a refined grain (not in its whole state), but spelt does provide a bit more protein, at least four times as much fiber, and some micronutrients.
-Plus, the slightly nutty flavor is nice and pairs well with peanuts and chocolate.
+It contains at least four times as much fiber plus some micronutrients.
+And, the slightly nutty flavor pairs well with peanuts and chocolate.

-- For the chocolate, choose a good quality bar of dark chocolate in the 60-70% cacao range.
-Chopping it yourself (versus using chocolate chips or chunks, which hold their shape) is how you get melty, gooey, irresistible pools of chocolate. **If you strictly avoid oil and refined sugar, you may want to omit the chocolate and simply enjoy these as a peanut butter cookie.
+- For the chocolate, choose a good quality bar of dark chocolate in the 65-70% cacao range.
+Chopping it yourself (versus using chocolate chips or chunks, which hold their shape) is how you get melty, gooey, irresistible pools of chocolate. **If you strictly avoid oil and refined sugar, you can omit the chocolate and simply enjoy these as a peanut butter cookie.

 - Preheat the oven and prep two baking sheets.